 Our Company is engaged in the procurement, branding, and distribution of televisions, mobile phones, Smart Wearable, mobile accessories, smart watches, and neckbands.
-We sell our products under our flagship brand, i.e., CELLECOR," with the AIM of making happiness affordable so that everyone can experience happiness.
-Over the years, we have been able to build our presence in India by having 1200+ service centres, 800+ Distributor, and our products are also present at 24,000+ retail store with 300+ wide range of products and 100 million users Pan India is selling a wide range of consumer products at affordable prices through our dealer channels (online as well as offline).
+We sell our products under our flagship brand, i.e., CELLECOR.
+Over the years, we have been able to build our presence in India by having 1200+ service centres, 800+ Distributor, and our products are also present at 24,000+ retail store with 300+ wide range of products and 100 million users Pan India is purchasing a wide range of consumer products at affordable prices through our dealer channels (online as well as offline).